 Agent and broker population, past and future

-2021 saw home sales volume leap, the result of historically low interest rates, individual stimulus checks and a fierce sense of a fear-of-missing-out (FOMO).
-However, the pandemic fuel was quickly spent, and sales volume in early 2022 began a collapse which will continue through 2024.
+2021 saw home sales volume leap as a result of historically low interest rates, individual stimulus checks and a fierce fear-of-missing-out (FOMO).
+However, the pandemic stimulus fuel was quickly spent, and sales volume in early 2022 began to quickly collapse which continues in 2025 and will likely continue at least into 2027.

-The acceleration of sales agent numbers was rapid during 2021, carrying over into 2022, attracting an influx of “quick-buck” real estate agents.
-Expect to see these new-career agents drop out — if they haven’t already — as sales volume and prices continue to decline in 2023-2024.
-Easy money, all the time, does not exist in any industry due to perpetual business cycles.
+Sales agent numbers accelerated rapidly during 2021, and through mid-2022, with an influx of “quick-buck” real estate agents.
+Expect to see these new-career agents drop out — as has already begun — and prices decline through 2026-2027.

 Related article: